-One of the most important functions of a CEO is not running out of money.
-A CEO has to manage her available cash on hand strategically until the next funding round, keeping the monthly burn rate in line while hitting key milestones.
+One of the most important jobs of a CEO is to make sure the company doesn't run out of money.
+A CEO has to manage their available cash on hand strategically until the next funding round, keeping the monthly burn rate in line while hitting key milestones.
 Given the importance of this metric, one would think that industry statistics are routinely published about it for entrepreneurs and investors.
 Unfortunately, this is not the case.
 Data about the time between funding rounds is hard to come by.
-The objective of this Carta blog post is to show data on how long it actually takes to get funded.
+In this Carta blog post, we will show data on how long it actually takes to get funded.

 Objective: Present industry-level data on time between funding rounds.